 However, it’s not just about exercising more regularly.
 This is an area with which you can experiment.
 Take advantage of classes conducted in your local park or swimming pool, for example.

 Trying something new can be exhilarating as well as a great learning experience.

 Reading is something else you can explore.
 I’ve long been a fan of reading long books in the summer when you have a bit more daylight and (hopefully!) a bit more time.

 For me, reading fiction expands my feel for voice and style and lets me bring that to my own writing.
 But it can do more than that.
 Reading can unlock the wisdom of others and help you to pursue your dreams.

 Relaxing and taking a break from everything seems obvious, right?
 Even if you’re using some of these techniques to try and structure your down time, the void in your normal routine can be stressful.

 I’ve long extolled the virtues of mindfulness in the morning.
 Lately, though, I’ve been experimenting with muscle relaxation exercises at night.
 They help me relax myself before I go to sleep so that I treat sleep less as a new playground for my anxiety and more as a respite from it.

-My guilty pleasure is watching Season 4 of Homeland.
+My guilty pleasure is watching Homeland and similar shows.
 I know it’s not exactly kinky adult programming, but I’m really enjoying it.